Aztec use of entheogens: Ololiuqui and Tlitliltzin

 Ololiuqui (Coatl xoxouhqui) was identified as Rivea corymbosa in 1941 by Richard Evans Schultes.
 The name Ololiuqui refers to the brown seeds of the Rivea corymbosa (Morning Glory) plant.

 Tlitliltzin was identified later as being Ipomoea violacea by R. Gordon Wasson.
 This variation contains black seeds and usually has bluish hued flowers.

-The seeds of these plants contain the psychoactive d-lysergic acid amide, or LSA.
+The seeds of these plants contain the psychoactive lysergamides ergine (lysergic acid amide; LSA) and isoergine (isolysergic acid amide; iso-LSA), which are closely structurally related to lysergic acid diethylamide (LSD).
 The preparation of the seeds involved grinding them on a metate, then filtering them with water to extract the alkaloids.
 The resulting brew was then drunk to bring forth visions.

 The Florentine Codex Book 11 describes the Ololiuqui intoxication:

 It makes one besotted; it deranges one, troubles one, maddens one, makes one possessed.
 He who eats it, who drinks it, sees many things which greatly terrify him.
 He is really frightened [by the] poisonous serpent which he sees for that reason.

 The morning glory was also utilized in healing rituals by the ticitl.
 The ticitl would often take ololiuqui to determine the cause of diseases and illness.
 It was also used as an anesthetic to ease pain by creating a paste from the seeds and tobacco leaf, then rubbing it on the affected body part.

 Mushrooms

-Called "Teonanácatl" in Nahuatl (literally "god mushroom"—compound of the words teo(tl) (god) and nanácatl (mushroom))—the mushroom genus Psilocybe has a long history of use within Mesoamerica.
+Called "Teonanácatl" in Nahuatl, translating to "divine mushroom" with teo(tl) referring to a divine or sacred force and nanácatl meaning mushroom.
+The name is often times mistranslated to "the flesh of the gods" as the word for flesh, nacatl, is very similar to the word for mushroom.
+The mushroom genus Psilocybe has a long history of use within Mesoamerica.
 The members of the Aztec upper class would often take teonanácatl at festivals and other large gatherings.
 According to Fernando Alvarado Tezozomoc, it was often a difficult task to procure mushrooms.
 They were quite costly as well as very difficult to locate, requiring all-night searches.

 Both Fray Bernardino de Sahagún and Fray Toribio de Benavente Motolinia describe the use of the mushrooms.
 The Aztecs would drink chocolate and eat the mushrooms with honey.
 Those partaking in the mushroom ceremonies would fast before ingesting the sacrament.
 The act of taking mushrooms is known as monanacahuia, meaning to "mushroom oneself".

 Some written observations under the influence of the doctrine of Catholicism recount the use of the mushroom among the Montezumanic people.
 Allegedly, during the emperor's coronation ceremony, many prisoners were sacrificed, had their flesh eaten, and their hearts removed.
 Those who were invited guests to the feast ate mushrooms, which Diego Durán describes as causing those who ate them to go insane.
 After the defeat of the Aztecs, the Spanish forbade traditional religious practices and rituals that they considered "pagan idolatry", including ceremonial mushroom use.